jiavu/Infobox---WeatherApp/Readme.txt

 Written in Python 3.6.5
 tested successfully on Win7 and a RaspberryPi with Raspbian Stretch.
 I am sure it will work on MacOS as well.
-Created for 3.5inch RPi LCD (A) 320×480 (see some pictures added in the folder).
+Created for 3.5inch RPi LCD (A) 320Ã—480 (see some pictures added in the folder).

 It's my first code.
 I started to learn coding with Python this year in February 2018.
-I started to write this weather app on 19th of April and it took quite some time to manage the various exceptions that could rise (i. e. items of JSON data missing, dealing with non-ASCII characters, URLErrors and so on).
+I started to write this weather app on 19th of April and it took quite some time to learn tkinter, solve timezone issues and manage the various exceptions that could rise (i. e. items of JSON data missing, dealing with non-ASCII characters, URLErrors and so on).

 =======================